FactsFromCats/tiktok_celebrity_blocker/README.md

 1. Click on the extension icon in the Chrome toolbar.
 2. Click "Start Blocking".
 3. Watch as celebrities that don't care about you or Palestinians get blocked.
+4. Disable plugin when done, otherwise it will block accounts opened in new tabs.

 ## Step 4: Adding more accounts to block (optional)
 To add more accounts edit the userList.json file.

 ## Troubleshooting

 If you encounter issues:

-Ensure you have the latest version of Google Chrome.
+1. Ensure you have the latest version of Google Chrome.
-Check if the Developer Mode is enabled in the Extensions menu.
+2. Check if the Developer Mode is enabled in the Extensions menu.
-Restart Chrome and try loading the extension again.
+3. Restart Chrome and try loading the extension again.

 Contributions
 Contributions are welcome!
 If you have improvements or bug fixes, please fork the repository and submit a pull request.